Gippsland Primary Health Network (Gippsland PHN) manages personal information in accordance with, but not limited to the:

 Gippsland PHN may also disclose personal information if:

-Gippsland PHN only uses personal information for marketing of projects and programs where there is express consent to do so.
+Gippsland PHN only uses identifiable personal information for direct marketing of projects and programs where there is express consent to do so.
 Gippsland PHN does not sell information to other organisations.

-We may contact you in a variety of ways, including by post, email, SMS, telephone call or facsimile.
+We may contact you in a variety of ways, including by post, email, SMS or telephone call.

 We will not send you any commercial electronic messages such as SMS or emails unless this is permitted by the Spam Act and only if we have your express consent to do so.